openweb-nl/bloomreach-experience-manager-helm-chart/README.md

 In order to make it easier for you, we have added two scripts in the project at "/scripts/create-volume-folder.sh" and "/scripts/delete-volume-folder.sh" that can create and delete the necessary folders for you.

-Here is how you run them, First you need to load your private ssh key via
+Here is how you run them.
+First you need to load your private ssh key via
 ```bash
 ssh-agent bash
 ssh-add